No need to travel! We can bring our services directly to you!

 Table of Contents

-California has a rich history as a hub for motorcycling — it boasts the highest number of motorcyclists of any state, with over 900,000 registered bikes.
-However, this popularity comes with a stark reality: California consistently ranks among the states with the highest number of motorcycle-related deaths, with nearly 10% of all U.S. motorcyclist fatalities.
+California has a rich history as a hub for motorcycling — it boasts the highest number of motorcyclists of any state, with over 936,000 registered bikes.
+However, this popularity comes with a stark reality: California consistently ranks among the states with the highest number of motorcycle-related deaths, with over 10% of all U.S. motorcyclist fatalities.

 Our experienced motorcycle accident lawyers at Cohen & Marzban delve into the latest California motorcycle accident statistics, shedding light on the realities riders confront.